Katonah, New York: Notable sites

-The Katonah Museum of Art is located in Katonah.
+The Katonah Museum of Art is a non-collecting institution presenting three to four visual arts exhibitions annually that examine a variety of disciplines, cultures, and historical periods.
 The Caramoor International Music Festival, which hosts the Orchestra of St. Luke's, is held annually at Caramoor, 2 mi east of the hamlet.
 John Jay High School holds its annual commencement ceremony at Caramoor as well.
 The Katonah Poetry Series led by former US Poet Laureate Billy Collins holds readings at Katonah Village Library.
 Katonah Historical Museum opened in 1984 and is in the lower level of the library.
 Another attraction is Muscoot Farm.
 During the 1920s-1930s farming activity there was peaking, the farmland coming from the Hopkin's family has been taken care of by Westchester County thus far since 1967 due to high labor costs.
 The farm has many animals, camps, workshops for youth and adults, hayrides, opportunities for field trips, and even birthday events.
 Another attraction is the Katonah Art Center, which has two large painting studios, a children's studio, a pottery studio, a multi-arts studio, a darkroom, and a Mac computer lab.
 They also offer pottery, photography, painting and drawing classes, and summer camps.

 Katonah was home to the Brookwood Labor College, the first labor college in the United States, providing adult education and training in social justice and activism.
 It was located on Cedar Road from 1919 until its closure in 1937.